 - Some of these can have variable markings on them, while some can have irregular black spots or even a criss-cross pattern of bars that can be lined with white or yellow spots.

-- The colour around the belly of the horned bush viper is a dirty orange and can sometimes even be almost as dark as black.
+- The color around the belly of the horned bush is a dirty orange and can sometimes even be almost as dark as black.

 - This area is sometimes also covered in dark spots.

 - The horned viper is mainly found in the Uzungwe and Usambara (which is the mountain range in northeastern Tanzania in the tropical East Africa) Mountains in Tanzania.

 - It is thought that it may also be found in the Uluguru Mountains in eastern Tanzania.

 - This type of snake usually prefers to live in areas that are grassy and have low bushes that are as high as about 3.3 feet from the ground.

 - They also inhabit the forest areas and woodlands at altitudes that are about 2,300 to about 6,600 feet in height.